When comparing Cabo San Lucas vs Cancun, which do you go for?

 How To Get To Cabo San Lucas?

-Cabo is famous for having the best beaches and serene landscapes in the whole country, so it’s no surprise when its airport lies within touching distance.
+Cabo is famous for having serene landscapes and the best beaches in Mexico, so it’s no surprise, especially when the airport lies within touching distance of the main resorts.

 You can catch flights from many of the major American airports, but also some Canadian flights too.
 If you’re from outside North America, you’ll have to catch a connecting flight.